Kabir-dharshaaan-tech/Ecommerce-Follow-Along/README.md

 ### Description
 In this milestone, we implemented the backend login functionality, which accepts user credentials (email/username and password), hashes the entered password using bcrypt, and compares it with the stored hashed password to validate the user's identity.

+# Milestone 8

+### Description

+In this milestone, we focused on developing a reusable Product Card Component and designed the homepage layout to display multiple product card dynamically.

+- +Features Implemented:

+- +Reusable Product Card Component: Displays product image, name, and price.

+- +Dynamic Data Handling: Passed product details via props to ensure reusability.

+- +Homepage Grid Layout: Used Flexbox/Grid for a structured and visually appealing product listing.

+- +Array Mapping for Dynamic Rendering: Implemented mapping to iterate over product lists and render cards dynamically.

+- +Consistent UI Design: Ensured uniform styling for all products